Super Mario Bros. 35: Gameplay

 Super Mario Bros.
 35 combined run-and-jump platforming with battle royale elements.
-Thirty-five players each controlled the protagonist Mario, with Luigi being unlockable as a playable character through an easter egg, and simultaneously traversed through the original set of thirty-two two-dimensional levels from Super Mario Bros.
+Thirty-five players each controlled the protagonist Mario, with Luigi being unlockable as a playable character through an Easter egg, and simultaneously traversed through the original set of thirty-two two-dimensional levels from Super Mario Bros.
 These courses contained items, such as coins and power-ups, and enemies that were to be defeated.
 A player won once all other players were defeated.

 Different enemies appeared in certain levels, with different ways of defeating them.
 Goombas were the most common enemies.
 Most enemies could be defeated by jumping onto them.
 Other enemies would drop a projectile when stomped on, such as the Koopa Troopa, which dropped a shell that could be kicked left or right and would ricochet when it comes in contact with an object.
 Bowser appeared as a boss in the fourth stage of each world.
 Enemies defeated by the player were sent to other opponents in real-time, appearing in their levels as an additional hindrance.
 Players could either manually target their opponents or choose from four types of opponents to attack: players who collected the most coins, players who had the least amount of time remaining, players who attacked the player themselves, or random players.
 Each player would be assigned a timer that started at 35 seconds.
 They were awarded additional seconds by eliminating enemies, and doing so in rapid succession yielded higher rewards.
 Letting the timer run out caused the player to lose.

 Players could earn a bounty of coins if they knocked out any opponents during a match.
 If a player collected 20 coins, they would have the option to spend them to spin the "item roulette".
 This provided the player with one of four items: Super Mushrooms, a mushroom that made Mario larger, gave him the ability to destroy bricks, and gave him an additional hitpoint; Fire Flowers, which gave Mario the ability to shoot bouncing fireballs at enemies; Starmen, which made Mario invincible to enemies for a brief period of time; and POW Blocks, which cleared all enemies on the screen.

 At the start of each game, each player could vote for which level to start on.
 All of the selected levels would be placed in a queue, along with some randomly-chosen levels.
 Beyond the first level, each player could only vote for levels they had completed.
-In this pre-game screen, players could also choose to spend 50 coins to start with a power-up of their choice.
+In this pre-game screen, players could also choose to spend up to 50 coins to start with a power-up.
 In limited-time "Special Battle" events, players could compete in a fixed list of courses and conditions that had a different theme every week.
 These conditions included starting with coins, a power-up, or more time on the in-game timer.

-The game also featured a variety of player icons that could be unlocked by meeting various requirements, as well as daily challenges such as placing fifth or better three games in a row.
+The game also featured a variety of player icons that could be unlocked by meeting various requirements.